-The country’s longest river and a waterway that is inextricably linked with Burma’s history, culture and spirituality, the Irrawaddy has provided transport, communication links, irrigation and water for cooking, washing and drinking for centuries.
-It is along the banks of the Irrawaddy that you’ll glimpse the day to day panoramas of Burmese life, and get to see some of its most spectacular natural scenery – farmers tending rice paddies, stilt villages in the shallows and, farther north, dramatic gorges that channel the river into an angry rush.
-A river cruise is one of the best and most relaxed ways to explore Burma, and gives you access to a side of the country that those travelling by land just won’t see.
+The country's longest river and a waterway that is inextricably linked with Myanmar's history, culture and spirituality, the Irrawaddy has provided transport, communication links, irrigation and water for cooking, washing and drinking for centuries.
+It is along the banks of the Irrawaddy that you’ll glimpse the day to day panoramas of Myanmese life, and get to see some of its most spectacular natural scenery – farmers tending rice paddies, stilt villages in the shallows and, farther north, dramatic gorges that channel the river into an angry rush.
+An Irrawaddy River cruise is one of the best and most relaxed ways to explore Myanmar, and gives you access to a side of the country that those travelling by land just won't see.

 We all enjoy a good fact or two - here are a few useful ones about Irrawaddy River: